Orange-OpenSource/conllueditor/README.md

 * be able to read/write CoNLL-U plus (.conllp) files [http://universaldependencies.org/ext-format.html]
 * be able to edit enhanced dependencies [http://universaldependencies.org/format.html#syntactic-annotation] in graphic mode
 * better support for empty nodes
-* save the file less often (to speed up the editing of big files)
 * rewrite ConllWord/ConllSentence classes from scratch